auth0/docs/articles/cms/joomla/configuration.md

 ---
-description: How to configure a Joomla application with Auth0.
+description: How to configure your Joomla instance for use with Auth0.
 ---

 # Joomla Configuration